Collège Ahuntsic: History

+(indigenous Canadian) origin, who lived in the early days of the new colony of Quebec.

+In 1970, the adjoining school, the Institut des arts graphiques du Quebec, which was a school of printing, joined the college.

 Following the lead of McGill University (with formerly the Redmen sport teams), the name "Indiens" (Indians) and its logo have been dropped from the college's sports teams to be replaced by Les Aigles (The Eagles) in 2020.

 Programs

 The CEGEP offers two types of programs: pre-university and technical.
 The pre-university programs, which take two years to complete, cover the subject matters which roughly correspond to the additional year of high school (grade 12) and the first year of university given elsewhere in Canada.
 The technical programs, which take three-years to complete, applies to students who wish to pursue a skill trade.

+Today, the college comprises three pre-university programs; 26 technical programs; 6000 regular education/full-time students and 4000 continuous education/part-time students; 900 employees, divided between 600 faculty members and 300 management and support staff.